Dry Eye

 Artificial Tears

 Many brands of artificial tears are available without a prescription.
-Artificial tears provide temporary relief, and you may need to use them many times each day.
+Artificial tears provide temporary relief, and you may need to use them several times each day.
+If you need to use them more than four times a day, preservative free artificial tears should be used.
 Gel and ointment versions are also available.
-If over-the-counter products do not work, prescription artificial tears may be effective.

 Medicine Therapy

-Cyclosporine is a prescription medicine approved for treatment of dry eye.
-This treatment relieves symptoms, boosts tear production and reduces damage to the cornea.
-You might need to take this medicine for three to six months before seeing results.
+Some prescription medications are approved for anti-inflammatory treatment of dry eye such as cyclosporine and lifitegrast.
+The treatment relieves symptoms and/or signs of dry eye.
+You might need to take the medicine for a few weeks or months before seeing the results.
+Neurostimulators can trigger or increase tear production.
+Perfluorohexyloctane ophthalmic solution targets too much tear evaporation.
 Short-term use of corticosteroid eye drops is another option for reducing inflammation in severe cases of dry eye.
+For severe cases, autologous serum tears can be helpful.

-One way to keep more tears in the eye is to block their exit.
+Some in-office procedures can help your dry eye.
+Lacrimal plugs block the tear drainage to keep more tears in the eye.
 Plugs made of silicone, collagen or other materials can be placed in the tiny drainage holes at the inner corners of the eyelid to prevent tears from leaving.
-Many plugs are semi-permanent, meaning they stay in place indefinitely but can be removed if necessary.
+Many plugs are semi-permanent, meaning they stay in place indefinitely, but can be removed if necessary.
 Some plugs dissolve over time.
 Lacrimal plugs, also known as punctal plugs, can be placed in your eyes during an office visit.
-You will not normally feel the plugs when they are in place.
+Normally, you will not feel the plugs when they are in place.